BSRS 2021: Science and Society towards the Sustainable Development Goals

 Bergen, Norway, from 7-17 June, 2021

-In addition, Birgit Kopainsky, Ingunn Johanne Ness and Hiwa Målen will lead special interdisciplinary sessions connecting the participants of the six PhD-courses around systems thinking and creative interdisciplinary problem-solving.
+In addition, Birgit Kopainsky, Ingunn Johanne Ness and Hiwa Målen will lead special interdisciplinary sessions connecting the participants of the six PhD-courses around systems thinking and creative interdisciplinary problem-solving and project management.

 Together with cross-cutting keynotes and virtual social events, the courses will help 100 PhD students develop skills to create actionable knowledge.